anchpop/wise_mans_haskell/book.md

 stack new project1 simple -p "author-name:Andre Popovitch"
 ```

 This will make a new project called `project1` according to the `simple` template, and in the licence text it will attribute everything to me!marginnote(There are a number of other parameters you can use as well.
 They are `author-email`, `author-name`, `category`, `copyright`, `year` and `github-username`.)!
-Of course, you can change this to your name if you'd prefer I don't own copyright over all the code in your project.
+Of course, you can change this to your name if you'd prefer I don't have the copyright over all the code in your project.
 After running this, you'll see a lot of output in the terminal.
 Hopefully it'll look something like this:

 ```haskell
 λ stack new project1 simple -p "author-name:Andre Popovitch"